 Lebanon: Conflict Profile

-In 1969 the Cairo Agreement between the PLO and Lebanon gave the PLO greater autonomy over Palestinian refugee camps and access routes to Northern Israel, in return for PLO recognition of Lebanese sovereignty.
+The Cairo Agreement of 1969 between the Palestine Liberation Organization (PLO) and Lebanese military gave the PLO greater autonomy over Palestinian refugee camps and access routes to northern Israel, in return for PLO recognition of Lebanese sovereignty.
 The agreement incited Maronite frustration over what were perceived as excessive concessions to the Palestinians and pro-Maronite paramilitary groups were subsequently formed to fill the vacuum left by government forces.

 Despite the 1989 agreement, the country’s politics remain characterised by sectarianism and violence.
 In 2005 former Prime Minister Rafiq al-Hariri was assassinated.
 Lebanese groups then in opposition accused Syria of involvement, while Damascus denied the charge.
 Huge pro- and anti-Syria rallies were held in Beirut.
 The incident triggered the so-called ‘Cedar Revolution’, forcing Syria to withdraw its troops as they were blamed for the killing.

-In March 2013 Syrian forces fired rockets into northern Lebanon, as retaliation against militants crossing the border to fight alongside the rebels in Syria.
-The tensions led to the resignation of Najib Mikati and in April a new government, led by Sunni Muslim politician Tamam Salam, was formed.
+Since the beginning of the Syrian conflict in March 2011, tensions have spilled over into Lebanon with deadly clashes between Sunni Muslims and Alawites.
+Hezbollah forces have also entered Syria, fighting on the side of the Assad government.
+In March 2013, Syrian forces fired rockets into northern Lebanon, in retaliation for militants crossing the border to fight alongside the rebels.
+In August, around 42 people were killed and more than 400 wounded in bomb attacks at two mosques in the capital, the deadliest attacks since the end of the civil war.
+Mounting tensions led to the resignation of Najib Mikati and in April a new government, led by Sunni Muslim politician Tamam Salam, was formed.
 Elections due in June 2013 were postponed to November 2014, because of the sectarian clashes between supporters and opponents of the Syrian regime.

-Last updated: September 2013
+Last updated: January 2014